 The Perfect Getaway: A weekend in Toronto for Pride

-Pride Toronto’s 2022 Festival weekend takes place from June 24th to 26th and is one of the largest Pride celebrations in North America.
-The parade has a decades-long history and was borne out of mass protests following aggressive police raids in the early 1980s.
-It’s now a huge, colorful and inclusive celebration of local LGBTQ culture, with myriad parties and parades happening in and around the city.
-Here’s how to create a perfect getaway if you’re planning to visit over this incredibly fun weekend:
+Pride Toronto’s 2025 Festival Weekend is one of the largest Pride celebrations in North America.
+The parade, which takes place at the end of June, has a decades-long history and was borne out of mass protests following police raids in the early 1980s.
+It’s now a huge, colorful, and inclusive celebration of local LGBTQ+ culture, with myriad parties and parades happening in and around the city.
+Here’s how to create a perfect getaway if you’re planning to visit over this incredibly fun weekend.

 Morning